-Therefore, a toolbox talk or two on PPE is highly recommended.
+Therefore, regular toolbox talks on PPE is highly recommended.
 Just about every worker on a site will be using this equipment at some point—even the suits don hard hats from time to time!
-We will break down the points to hit for an effective PPE toolbox talk.
+Let's break down the points to cover for an effective PPE toolbox talk.

 Toolbox talks should always be relevant to the workers listening, so you may wish to focus on the most-used PPE items in your talk.
 Alternatively, you may create smaller discussion groups based on which workers use which items, if there are clear distinctions.

 The first step in using personal protective equipment is to carry out a jobsite safety/hazard analysis which, among other things, will tell you who needs to wear and use which items.

 A toolbox talk should cover the findings from such an analysis.
 Transparency is important, and your workers should know exactly why they need to wear the clothes and use the equipment they do.
 It’s a good idea to use a theoretical incident as an example, or a historical one, to demonstrate and drive home what could happen should PPE rules and regulations be ignored.

 Understanding how the necessary equipment can protect, and what it protects from, is crucial to getting all workers on board with using it correctly and at all times.
 So rather than diving straight into the nitty-gritty of how to use specific bits and pieces of PPE, begin with the reasons for it.